 Employees who have symptoms or who are self-isolating in accordance with Public Health advice are entitled to Statutory Sick Pay (SSP) from the first day off work

-The Chancellor announced in the Budget on the 11th March that SSP is to be calculated from the first day off work, rather than the fourth.
-SSP will be available for eligible individuals diagnosed with COVID-19 or those who are unable to work because they are self-isolating in line with Government advice published from 12th March 2020 onwards, where the person is unable to work because of that isolation.
+New rules to deal with the coronavirus outbreak are now in force providing that SSP is to be calculated from the first day off work, rather than the fourth.
+SSP is also now available for eligible individuals diagnosed with COVID-19 or those who are unable to work because they are self-isolating in line with Government advice published from 12th March 2020 onwards, where the person is unable to work because of that isolation.

-Pregnant employees and those will underlying health conditions need to work from home or get SSP
+Pregnant employees and those with underlying health conditions need to work from home if possible

 The government have said that those with underlying health conditions (defined as anyone instructed to get a flu jab as an adult each year on medical grounds), those aged 70 or over, and pregnant women need particularly to observe social distancing measures.